 Most good salespeople would tell you that asking good questions during a sales call is key to making the sale.
 However, if you probed a little deeper into what they are saying is effective, they would probably tell you that the kind of question they ask and how they ask it is what constitutes a good question.
-The purpose of asking questions in a sales call is to create meaningful engagement that uncovers a need the customer has, which you can then meet.
+The purpose of asking questions in a sales call is to create meaningful engagement that uncovers a need the customer has that you can then meet.
 This is different than simply having a conversation with a customer.
 Meaningful engagement is an engagement in which you and the customer exchange valuable information.
-A well-thought-out question stimulates a deep exchange of information, provides the sales representative and the customer deeper understanding, and eventually leads to discovering an important need that the customer has.
+A well-thought-out question stimulates a deep exchange of information, provides the sales representative and the customer deeper understanding, and eventually leads to discovering an important need the customer has.

 Good Sales Questions

 Good questions are distinguished from poor questions by the customer’s reaction and response.
 A good question encourages the customer to share valuable information and stimulates further discussion that will lead to the sale.

 If you already know the answer to the question or could have found the answer elsewhere, it’s not a real question.
 Typically, customers see through leading questions or questions they know you already know the answer to.